Max Hall (racing driver)

-Maximus Hall (born 26 February 2007), more commonly known as Max Hall, is a British racing driver currently competing in the British Touring Car Championship for ROKiT Racing with Un-Limited Motorsport.
+Maximus Hall, commonly known as Max Hall, (born 26 February 2007) is a British racing driver who competes in TCR UK Touring Car Championship for Hall’s Racing.

 Career

 Karting

 Hall had a successful karting career in the UK.
 He first gained notability in 2013 by winning the British Open Championship in the Bambino category.
 He returned to the national stage in 2018, competing in the IAME Cadet category.
 He had a best championship result of fifth in the Kartmasters British Grand Prix, competing against the likes of Freddie Slater and Arvid Lindblad.
 Hall then had another solid season in 2019, with top-ten finishes in the three national competitions he contested.

 Early career

 2021

 At only thirteen years old at the time, Hall was announced to be stepping up to cars for the 2021 season, joining Elite Motorsport for the 2021 Ginetta Junior Championship.
 His spell in the series yielded a best result of 12th in a fairly unsuccessful campaign.
 He finished 23rd in the standings on 61 points.